docopt/docopt.cpp/README.rst

 GCC-4.8 can work, but the std::regex module needs to be replaced with ``Boost.Regex``.
 In that case, you will need to define ``DOCTOPT_USE_BOOST_REGEX`` when compiling docopt, and link your code with the appropriated Boost libraries.
+A relativley recent version of Boost is needed: 1.55 works, but 1.46 does not for example.

 This port is licensed under the MIT license, just like the original module.
 However, we are also dual-licensing this code under the Boost License, version 1.0,